 We produced a report evaluating the health and equity impacts of charging 17-year-olds in juvenile court rather than adult court in Michigan.
 We also mobilized public health to join the campaign to pass Raise the Age legislation in Michigan.

 We partnered with juvenile justice reformers in Michigan to strategically bring a public health perspective into their campaign to pass Raise the Age legislation in Michigan.

 All kids deserve the opportunity to lead healthy, productive lives.
 Yet Michigan puts kids at risk by being 1 of only 5 states that still automatically try 17-year-old arrestees as adults in criminal court.
 As a result, 17-year-olds in Michigan are subjected to a harsh criminal justice system that separates them from their families and limits their access to the services and education they need to rehabilitate.

 In 2016, Michigan police made 7,215 arrests of 17-year-olds — more than 80% of these arrests were for nonviolent offenses, and more than half were considered misdemeanors.
 Though many of the kids involved in the criminal justice system have experienced extreme hardship, they are resilient and can turn their lives around.
 They deserve attention and treatment, not incarceration.

-- In partnership with Michigan juvenile justice reformers, public health practitioners, and community organizers, we are working to mobilize health professionals as a constituency to advocate for passing Raise The Age legislation — with the goal of advancing criminal justice reforms that place health and wellbeing at their center.
+- In partnership with Michigan juvenile justice reformers, public health practitioners, and community organizers, we mobilized health professionals as a constituency to advocate for passing Raise The Age legislation — with the goal of advancing criminal justice reforms that place health and wellbeing at their center.